 English classes are set by ability and extra support is available for those who have weak literacy skills or need further help with reading.
 Gifted and Talented students are encouraged to involve themselves in the many enrichment activities offered by the department.

-The English department runs a number of extra-curricular activities for Key Stage 3 students including visits to the National Media Museum in Bradford, Wordsworth's Museum in Ambleside and various theatre trips.
+The English department runs a number of extra-curricular activities for Key Stage 3 students including visits to Wordsworth's Museum in Ambleside and various theatre trips.
 There are also several different Reading Clubs that the department runs over the course of the school year, including the Booked Up Club for students in Year 7, the Teenage Booktrust Shadowing Group for students in Years 8 and 9 and the Carnegie Children's Literature Award Shadowing Group which is open to all Key Stage 3 students.

 Key Stage 4